RULES AND REGULATIONS

 - Making a fire or burning anything.

-- Registration will take place at 10:30 on the Friday morning before the start of the first stage on Saturday.
+- Briefing will take place at 10:30 on the Friday morning before the start of the first stage on Saturday.

 - Competitors will be required to produce their relevant medical certification, compulsory equipment, and self-sufficient provisions for the duration of the race.